The answers concern medical aid in dying (MAID) in Canada, including Quebec. Occasionally, a few minor differences may be noted.

 To summarize, if your case involves a natural death that is not reasonably foreseeable, you will be allowed to receive MAID starting from the 91st day, but will not be required to do so.
 You can get it six months later, if you want to; but, of course, you will still need to have the capacity to consent.

-Can the two physicians involved in a MAID case know each other?
+Can the two assessing professionals (two physicians or two specialized nurse practitioners (SNP) or one and the other) involved in a request for MAID know each other?

 -